-The other audit procedures in 2021 are related to the audit of the quarterly group reporting package and were performed by Ernst & Young Accountants LLP.
+The other audit procedures in 2022 and 2021 are related to consent letter issued by Ernst & Young Accountants LLP.

-The other audit procedures in 2020 are related to the audit of the quarterly group reporting packages and were performed by Pricewaterhouse Coopers Accountants N.V. and Ernst & Young Accountants LLP.
+The other non-audit services in 2022 and 2021 are related to the review of the quarterly group reporting package and were performed by Ernst & Young Accountants LLP.